explorium-ai/mcp-explorium/README.md

 # Explorium API MCP Server
 This MCP server is used to interact with the Explorium API.

+Note: this is the README for developing the MCP server.
+For usage instructions, see the [README-pypi.md](README-pypi.md).

 ## Setup

 Clone the repository: